Usage

 quasar produces two files:

-• {quasar-out}-variant.txt which contains variant information
+• {out-prefix}-quasar-variant.txt which contains variant information

-• {quasar-out}-cis-gene.txt which contains gene information
+• {out-prefix}-quasar-cis-gene.txt which contains gene information

 Option list

-• --cov/-c: Covariate data file
+--cov FILE Required Covariate data file

-• --bed/-b: Phenotype bed file
+--bed FILE Required Phenotype bed file

-• --grm/-g: A (dense) genetic relatedness matrix
+--grm FILE Optional A (dense) genetic relatedness matrix

-• --out/-o: The output file prefix
+--out STRING Optional The output file prefix

-• --window_size/-w: The size of the cis window in base pairs.
+--window_size NUMBER Optional The size of the cis window in base pairs.
 Default: 1000000

-• --use-apl: Use Cox-Reid adjusted profile likelihood when estimating negative binomial dispersion
+--use-apl FLAG Optional Use Cox-Reid adjusted profile likelihood when estimating negative binomial dispersion

-• --verbose: Write additional information to the console
+--verbose FLAG Optional Write additional information to the console